 A Guide To Understanding Car Accidents

 Disclaimer: This Guide is provided for educational purposes only and is not intended to be relied upon as legal advice.
 It is based upon laws applicable in the State of Texas.
-No guide is a substitution for the legal advice of a qualified personal injury attorney for car accident claims.
+No guide is a substitution for the legal advice of a qualified personal injury attorney.
 No attorney-client contract is created by the use and/or reliance upon this guide.

 Types of Losses From a Car Accident